A Watershed Moment for Domain Industry: NamesCon Online 2020?

 - Will Leon

-It’s safe to say that at least 50%, if not 60%, of the aforementioned interviewees would have likely not attended a physical NamesCon event (by their own admission via video in some cases).
+It’s safe to say that at least 50%, if not 60%, of the aforementioned interviewees would have likely not attended a physical NamesCon event (by their admission via video in some cases).
 However, NamesCon Online was a no-brainer decision for each attendee.
-They simply adjusted their personal and work schedule (some not missing work at all) to invest in their domain education journey and experience.
+They adjusted their personal and work schedule (some not missing work at all) to invest in their domain education journey and experience.

-Unofficially, it was noted that 29% of attendees were based in India, which I’m willing to go all out to estimate that only 2-3% would have traveled to the physical conference due to time and financial commitment.
+Unofficially, it was noted that 29% of attendees were based in India, and I’m willing to go all out to estimate that only 2-3% would have traveled to the physical conference due to time and financial commitment.

-During the panel “Bulk Domain Search for Investors, Developers, Resellers, and End Users”, my entire video and StreamYard froze with no other applications running, leaving me to fly blind and navigate audio only.
+During the panel “Bulk Domain Search for Investors, Developers, Resellers, and End Users,” my entire video and StreamYard froze with no other applications running, leaving me to fly blind and navigate audio-only.

-At one point during a quick scroll of the social wall, I counted nearly 20 consecutive spam messages of domains that were not worth reg fee or their effort to have posted — sorry, it’s the truth!
+At one point during a quick scroll of the social wall, I counted nearly 20 consecutive spam messages of domains that were not worth the reg fee or their effort to have posted — sorry, it’s the truth!
 Nevertheless, I and others desire NamesCon to create the following for the next experience:

 - a separate chat wall for domain selling

 - users are limited by the number of consecutive posts or link-only posts